loginid1/loginid-tutorial/README.md

 FrontEnd, BackEnd and Gateway are implemented as Docker images!

+## Options for using this tutorial

+There are multiple options for using this tutorial:

+- **preferred for non-developers**, follow these steps:
+  - *Preparing the tutorial*
+  - *Running the tutorial*
+- **preferred for developers**, follow all steps below

 ## Cloning this project

 This project uses the LoginID-Java-SDK which is used as a git submodule.
 When cloning this project, use this command: